MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-contract-line.md

 An estimate or actual created for expense is only considered chargeable if:

    - **Expense** is included on the contract line
-   - **Transaction category** is configured as chargeable on the contract line
+   - **Transaction category** is configured as chargeable on the contract line.
+If the transaction category is not mentioned as chardgeable at contract line, then it must be set up as chargeable in the master.
    - **Included Tasks** is set to **Selected task** on the contract line

  If these three things are true, the **Task** is configured as chargeable.